LuxCoreRender/LuxCore/pyunittests/README.txt

 Reference images
 ================

-To generate reference images, just run the tests once and copy all *.png from images directory to referenceimages directory.
+To generate reference images, just run the tests once and they will automatically fill to referenceimages directory.